Natural Health Products

 What is this product used for?

-Historically, red clover has been used for cancer and respiratory problems, such as whooping cough, asthma, and bronchitis.
+Historically, red clover has been used to prevent cancer and to treat respiratory problems such as whooping cough, asthma, and bronchitis.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.